-Of course, there aren’t that many representations of homosexuals as of the heterosexuals, since for many centuries they were repressed by their societies (and they still are in many places in the world nowadays).
-However, as one can probably imagine, male homosexuality was definitely more present in art history – probably because art was dominated by men, many of whom being homosexual or bisexual.
+Of course, there aren’t as many representations of homosexuals as of heterosexuals, since for many centuries they were repressed by their societies (and still are in many places in the world nowadays).
+However, as one can probably imagine, male homosexuality was definitely more present in art history – probably because art was dominated by men, many of whom were homosexual or bisexual.
 Female homosexuality was for many a mystery, a dangerous topic to explore.
-Still, however, if any lesbian erotica were made, they were usually made by men and for men…
+Still, however, if any lesbian erotica was made, they were usually made by men and for men…

-The ancient were advanced in many aspects, one of them being the treatment of homosexuality which for them was a natural part of life.
+The Ancient Greeks were advanced in many aspects, one of them being the treatment of homosexuality, which for them was a natural part of life.
 And so were its representations in decorative arts, as we can see from this decoration of a vessel.
 Did it have any particular function?
 Most probably yes.
 Any suggestions anyone?

-The Middle Ages and the Renaissance seem to have avoided the topic or treat it in a very subtle way.
-I didn’t find any significant pieces, although many myths illustrated by Rubens or Titian can be interpreted as carrying lesbian undertones.
-Similar phenomena happened in 18th century, we can find some delicate hints in Boucher‘s idyllic paintings for example.
+The Middle Ages and the Renaissance seem to have avoided the topic, or treated it in a very subtle way.
+I didn’t find any significant pieces, although many myths illustrated by Peter Paul Rubens or Titian can be interpreted as carrying lesbian undertones.
+Similar phenomena happened in the 18th century; we can find some delicate hints in Francois Boucher‘s idyllic paintings for example.

-I’ll focus, however, on more direct representations which resurfaced in arts during the 19th century, starting of course with my favourite rebel: Gustave Courbet.
-This guy just loved to shock, remember the “Origins of the world”?
+I’ll focus, however, on more direct representations that resurfaced in the arts during the 19th century, starting of course with my favorite rebel: Gustave Courbet.
+This guy just loved to shock – remember the Origin of The World?
 He lived on controversy, and depicting a pair of women sharing an embrace obviously caused a lot of clamor: Le Sommeil was not allowed to be exhibited publicly until 1988.

-We cannot miss Lautrec and his studies of prostitues.
+We cannot miss Henri de Toulouse-Lautrec and his studies of prostitutes.
 Lautrec, as a purchaser of their services himself, was accepted by the prostitutes as a fellow outcast.
 Sometimes he would pack up and move into a brothel for days or months on end.
-He was permitted to wander about and sketch freely on his own initiative or even on the commission to the brothels.
-He grew close to his models which also allowed him to study them during their intimate moments.
+He was permitted to wander about and sketch freely on his own initiative, or even on the commission to the brothels.
+He grew close to his models, which also allowed him to study them during their intimate moments.
 He played games with them, brought them presents, and accompanied them to his studio, restaurants, circuses, or theaters during their time off.
-He once described a scene of two women lying together on a couch, “This is superior to everything.
+He once described a scene of two women lying together on a couch: “This is superior to everything.
 Nothing can compare to something so simple.”

 Marquis Franz von Bayros, who was an Austrian artist and son of a Spanish nobleman, worked under the pseudonym Choisy Le Conin because his main focus was erotic art.
-He produced illustrations for the Decadence Movement, following the style of Aubrey Beardsley.
-He was probably the first “fetish artist” as his illustrations are noted for their eroticism hidden in the intricate details.
+He produced illustrations for the decadent movement, following the style of Aubrey Beardsley.
+He was probably the first “fetish artist”, as his illustrations are noted for the eroticism hidden in the intricate details.
 This print comes from a portfolio of 15 drawings created in 1907.

-Some scholars have pointed out that the erotic art could be regarded as a socio-political tool and a culturally progressive force.
-Therefore Klimt is often seen as an artist who contributed to the emancipation of women, since they were his main artistic focus, as well as the rediscovery of the lost power of the erotic element, since his art was penetrated with sexual energy, so controversial to his contemporaries and critical of his time and its outmoded cultural mores.
+Some scholars have pointed out that erotic art can be regarded as a socio-political tool and a culturally progressive force.
+In that vein, Gustav Klimt is often seen as an artist who contributed to the emancipation of women, since they were his main artistic focus, as well as the rediscovery of the lost power of the erotic element, since his art was penetrated with sexual energy, so controversial to his contemporaries and critics of his time and its outmoded cultural mores.